Lomray-Software/react-mobx-manager/README.md

 ```

 [See example app](example) for more understanding.

+# Support SSR
+Does this library support SSR?
+Short answer - yes, but we need some steps for prepare our framework.
+ - Look at [Razzle project](https://github.com/Lomray-Software/microservices-dashboard/blob/staging/src/pages/user/index.tsx#L82) for more understanding.
+ - Look at [NextJS example](https://github.com/Lomray-Software/nextjs-mobx-store-manager-example) for more understanding (need write wrapper).

 ## React Native debug plugin
 For debug state you can use [Reactotron debug plugin](https://github.com/Lomray-Software/reactotron-mobx-store-manager)